remya77/dockerize-todo-app/README.md

     - To start Docker run `sudo service docker start`
     - Clone down this repo and open it in VS Code

+## Create the Container network

+We'll need to create a container network for your containers to talk to each other.
+Containers in the same container network can resolve each others' host names by their container name.

+`docker network create todo-app`

 ## Dockerfile for Node Express Backend

 1. Note that inside the `starter_todo_app`, we've renamed the node express todo app folder `backend`.